tunks/ms-challenge-tlc-data-processor/Readme.md

 #### Data Processor service
 A simple Spring batch application to parse and store NYT TLC taxi trips data set in MongoDB.

+#### Code Dependencies
+- Java 1.8+
+- Apache Maven 3.x
+- MongoDB database (Not required for Junit test cases, it uses an embedded MongoDB for execute test units)

 #### Build
 Build the project with the test unit using Apache maven.
 The repository is integrated with Azure Dev Ops for CI/CD and the build is automatically after each commit